Massachusetts Museum of Contemporary Art: Simon Starling

-Simon Starling's The Nanjing Particles opened in December 2008.
-Based on small stereoscopic photograph depicting a large group of Chinese workers in front of Sampson Shoe Factory.
-Sampson had brought them east from California to break a strike.
-As a result, North Adams had the largest population of Chinese workers this side of the Mississippi.
-He viewed the stereograph image underneath a one-million-volt electron microscope, allowing him to see individual metal particles that comprise the photograph and allowing that to propel him towards the creation of two large-scale sculptures that were manufactured by hand in Nanjing, China.
+Simon Starling's The Nanjing Particles was based on small stereoscopic photograph depicting a large group of Chinese workers in front of Sampson Shoe Factory.
+Sampson had brought them east from California to break a strike, making the largest population of Chinese workers this side of the Mississippi RIver.
+Starling viewed the stereograph image underneath an electron microscope, allowing him to see individual metal particles that compose the photograph, propelling him towards the creation of two large-scale sculptures that were manufactured by hand in Nanjing, China.
+(December 13, 2008 – November 1, 2009.)

 Iñigo Manglano-Ovalle

-Opening in December 2009, Iñigo Manglano-Ovalle's Gravity is a Force to be Reckoned With opened with an upside-down Mies van der Rohe glass house in MASS MoCA's large Building 5 gallery space.
+Iñigo Manglano-Ovalle's Gravity is a Force to be Reckoned With opened with an upside-down Mies van der Rohe glass house in MASS MoCA's large Building 5 gallery space.
 The architecture of the house comes from plans made by Mies van der Rohe for his house with four columns or the 50x50 house (1951), that was never realized.
-Within the house, whose furniture defy gravity sitting firmly on the floor that is the ceiling, there is evidence of an occupant who has been up to something.
-Accompanying the house is a film, titled Always After (The Glass House) (2006).
+Accompanying the house was a film, titled Always After (The Glass House) (2006).
+(December 12, 2009 – October 31, 2010.)

 The Knitting Machine

-On June 30, 2005, MASS MoCA presented an American sculptural installation by Dave Cole, who was in residence at MASS MoCA with his project The Knitting Machine which comprised two excavators specially fitted with massive 20′ knitting needles.
-The knitting project was expected to be completed by July 3.
-The product, "The Knitting Machine", is an oversized American flag.

-When the flag was removed from "The Knitting Machine" it was folded into the traditional flag triangle and was on display in a presentation case which Cole described as "slightly smaller than a Volkswagen Beetle", accompanied by the 20′ knitting needles and a video of the knitting process.
+A sculptural installation by Dave Cole, who was in residence at MASS MoCA with his project The Knitting Machine, which consisted of two excavators specially fitted with massive 20′ knitting needles, making an oversized American flag.
+When finished, it was it was folded into the traditional flag triangle and was on display in a presentation case which Cole described as "slightly smaller than a Volkswagen Beetle", accompanied by the 20′ knitting needles and a video of the knitting process.
+(June 30, 2005 – December 31, 2005.)